lambdaAgent/cute-js/README.md

     newObj.postalCode = '1';

 ### 2. Recursive Assign Value to Object
-This function will assign value according to path provided to an object.
+* This function will assign value according to path provided to an object.
+* When accessing properties on object that has deep nested properties, the warning just throw error that is not helpful.
+  With this function it will show the object and the path that fails.
-Warning: this function mutate the object, so use it with deepCloneObject to achieve immutability.
+* Warning: this function mutate the object, so use it with deepCloneObject to achieve immutability.
 example:

     import { recursiveAssignObject } from 'cute-js';